Najat76/TASK-React-Bakery-Page/Solution.md

 #### Setup

-1. We will use `yarn` to create our React app, manage all the dependencies and run our application.
+1. We will use `npm` to create our React app, manage all the dependencies and run our application.

 2. To create a React application, we will run the following command from `yarn`.
 We will be creating a cookie shop website, so I'll call my app `cookieshop`.
 Keep in mind that capital letters are not allowed in the app name.